 - These goals may be accomplished through energy efficiency, installation of onsite renewable generation, entry into power purchase agreements (PPA) with power providers, and/or the purchase of renewable energy credits and carbon offsets.

 - This goal may be accomplished through, installation of onsite renewable energy generation, entry into power purchase agreements (PPA) with power providers and/or the purchase of renewable energy credits.

-- Energy intensity index is energy consumption in kWh per million US$ revenue.
+- Energy intensity index is energy consumption in kWh per production volume.

 - Electricity intensity is electricity consumption in kWh per employee.